bedwardly-down/dragonruby-cext-libsocket/README.md

 3) Add to the top of your `mygame/app/main.rb`:

 ```
+require 'libsocket/config.rb'
 require 'libsocket/socket.rb'
 $gtk.ffi_misc.gtk_dlopen("libsocket")
 include FFI::SOCKET
 ```

 That should be it.

+## Configuration

+To configure, make a copy of config.rb.sample as config.rb, replace the default variables with what you need and then insert them where you need them in your source as Config::<SOME VARIABLE IN CAPS>.

+Every project will have different requirements.

+NOTE: Do not commit code or open pull requests containing any kind of passwords or sensitive data.
+Once those get merged, it will be almost impossible to remove them from the repo.

 ## Basic example of how to start and end (won't allow for sending and receiving just yet; still testing)